 Grand Piano Trucks: What Are They and Do You Need One?

-Moving a Piano and Piano Legs
+Moving a Piano and Its Legs

-Installing a Grand Piano Truck
+Installing a Grand Truck

-Options Available for Grand Piano Trucks
+Options Available for Grand Trucks

 Install When Having Your Grand Piano Moved

-Grand Piano Leg Dollies
+Grand Leg Dollies

-Finally, there is another type of device available to make moving a grand piano easier.
+Finally, there is another type of device available to make moving a grand easier.
 Notice we did not use the word “safer” … only easier.
-The grand piano leg dolly is a device that contains a steel cup which is either round or square to accommodate the piano leg.
-Again, the original piano caster will have to be removed for installation.
+The grand leg dolly is a device that contains a steel cup which is either round or square to accommodate the leg.
+Again, the original caster will have to be removed for installation.
 These steel cups have 3 (in the case of the round cups) or 4 (in the case of the square cups) rubber wheel casters.
-These rubber wheel casters do turn and roll easier than the original brass piano casters.
-While each leg is set into these cups, there is not connecting steel mechanism which attaches all 3 together making it one cohesive unit as in the case of the grand piano truck.
+These rubber wheel casters do turn and roll easier than the original brass casters.
+While each leg is set into these cups, there is not connecting steel mechanism which attaches all 3 together making it one cohesive unit as in the case of the grand truck.
 Because of this, there is still danger that the legs can be damaged or even snap off while being moved.
-So while it may make moving the piano around the space a bit easier, it is not necessarily safer.
-As a matter of fact, one major manufacturer of the grand piano leg dollies makes the following disclaimers:
+So while it may make moving the instrument around the space a bit easier, it is not necessarily safer.
+As a matter of fact, one major manufacturer of the grand leg dollies makes the following disclaimers:

 For Specific Applications Only: